pgmanutd/star-wars/README.md

 ### `npm run clean`

-Removes node_modules from lerna packages
+Removes node_modules from lerna packages.

+### `npm run clean:build`

+Removes build, .netlify and netlify-lambda folders from lerna packages.

 ### `npm start`

-Runs client and server
+Runs client and server in development mode.

 ### `npm run lint`

-Lints client and server using eslint
+Lints client and server using eslint.

 ### `npm run format`

-Formats client and server using prettier
+Formats client and server using prettier.

 ### `npm test`

-Runs client and server tests
+Runs client and server tests.

 ### `npm run check`

-Run lint and tests
+Run lint and tests.

+### `npm run build`

+Builds the app for production to the `build` folder.

+### `npm run serve`

+Runs the app from build folder.